Madrid’s top 5 museums!

 Thyssen Bornemisza

-The collection displayed in the museum was started in the 1920s by Baron Thyssen-Bornemisza de Kászon.
+The collection displayed in the museum Thyssen-Bornemisza was started in the 1920s by Baron Thyssen-Bornemisza de Kászon.
 The third museum located between El Prado and The Reina Sofia along the wide avenue Paseo del Prado, completes the collections of the other two by showcasing a series of highlights from eight centuries of European paintings from the 13th right up until the 20th century.
 The museum includes the magnificent Italian primitives and works from the English, Dutch and German schools, Impressionists, Expressionists, and European and American paintings from the 20th century.

 Museo Lázaro Galdiano